LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 # Refactoring The Old Model
 The refactored model is significantly more distributed in terms of code organization.
-My \#1 priority was to avoid having a mega class.
 In the new model each entity has a series of callbacks described in a single file that specify the entirety of that entities state management.
 These events are fired from other self contained modules that are solely responsible for firing these events.